 Turn Off the AC at The Thermostat

-You must keep your thermostat to an “off” position to restart the air conditioning system.
+You must keep your thermostat in an “off” position to restart the air conditioning system.
 You need to find the switch “system” and turn your thermostat off.

 Turn Off the AC at The Breaker